vippsas/vipps-login-api/api-guide/integration.md

 API version: 2.0

 Vipps Login mostly adheres to the OAuth2 and OpenID Connect standards.
-The easiest - and **strongly recommended - way to integrate with the service is therefore to use a well renowned OAuth2.0/OpenID Connect Library for your programming language**.
+The easiest - and **strongly recommended - way to integrate with the service is therefore to use a well-renowned OAuth2.0/OpenID Connect Library for your programming language**.
 Vipps does not recommend a specific library, but the list of [OIDC Relying Party libraries](https://openid.net/developers/certified/)